 - Summarize or retell what happened.

 - Why do you think the author wrote this story.

 - What message was the author trying to send with this book?

 - Would you recommend this book to a friend?
 Why or why not?

-Typically, we see students in small groups in our rooms.
+Typically, we see students in small groups or individually in our rooms.
 We may also go into the classrooms to provide speech/language services.
 We also see students for interventions as mandated by Response to Intervention.
 We collaborate with the staff, conference and communicate with parents.